invictus-integration/docs-ifa/dashboard/forgotpassword.md

 The forgot password feature can be set up using two different approaches: SMTP or Azure Active Directory with application registration and API permissions.

+In the below documentation the below topics are explained;

+- Setting up SMTP to send emails
+- Setting up Active directory with an application registration to send emails
+- Forgot password user flow procedure

 ## Forgot Password - SMTP

 ### Setting up Email Details